arjchad/Adam-Project/README.md

 ## Overview

-The **Employee Training Portal Frontend** is a modern, modular frontend application designed to streamline the onboarding and continuous training processes for organizations of all sizes.
+**Sailor** is a modern, modular frontend application designed to streamline the onboarding and continuous training processes for organizations of all sizes.
 Built with scalability and user experience in mind, this portal provides a comprehensive interface for onboarding new hires, delivering training modules, and accessing essential resources and information.

 ## Features